 Mary Higgins ClarkMary Higgins Clark (born Mary Theresa Eleanor Higgins; December 24, 1927 – January 31, 2020) was an American author of suspense novels.
 Each of her 51 books was a bestseller in the United States and various European countries, and all of her novels remained in print , with her debut suspense novel, ''Where Are the Children?'', in its seventy-fifth printing.

 Higgins Clark began writing at an early age.
 After several years working as a secretary and copy editor, she spent a year as a stewardess for Pan-American Airlines before leaving her job to marry and start a family.
 She supplemented the family's income by writing short stories.
 After her husband died in 1964, Higgins Clark worked for many years writing four-minute radio scripts until her agent persuaded her to try writing novels.
 Her debut novel, a fictionalized account of the life of George Washington, did not sell well, and she decided to exploit her love of mystery/suspense novels.
 Her suspense novels became very popular, and have sold more than 100 million copies in the United States alone.
-Her daughter Carol Higgins Clark and former daughter-in-law Mary Jane Clark, are also writers.
+Her former daughter-in-law Mary Jane Clark is also a writer, as was her daughter Carol Higgins Clark.
 Provided by Wikipedia

 Showing 1 - 20 of 31 for search: 'Clark, Mary Higgins, 1929-', query time: 0.07s